-Despite the greatness of the Old Testament prophets, Jesus declares that none was greater than His cousin, John, known as "the Baptist."
-John Ritenbaugh explains that Jesus clearly says that John fulfilled Malachi 4:5-6 as the prophesied Elijah to come.
+Jesus declares that none was greater than His cousin, John, known as 'the Baptist.'
+Jesus clearly says that John fulfilled the prophesied role of Elijah to come.

 Enoch was translated that he should not see death.
 Elijah went up by a whirlwind into heaven.
-Yet the Bible reveals they are not in heaven today!
-Here's the astounding truth.
+Yet the Bible shows they are not in heaven now!
+Here is what happened.

 Martin Collins, acknowledging that the conclusion of the Old Testament as we have inherited from the Latin Vulgate does not have an upbeat ending, but instead ends with a threat of a curse, reviews the seven feeble queries made by the priests, questioning . . .

 Martin Collins, noting that the Book of Malachi is a post-exilic transition, link, and bridge book between the Old and New Testaments, indicates the dating of the book can be determined contextually, namely that the temple had been rebuilt, and the Jews we. . .

 Although by no means a wild man, John the Baptist experienced alienation from people, especially the entrenched religious and political leaders.

 John the Baptist fulfilled the prophecy of the 'Elijah to come.'
 We must apply duality of prophecy carefully and cautiously rather than indiscriminately.